MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-deploy-model.md

 If you didn't complete the training tutorial, you need to register the model.
 Registering your model before deployment is a recommended best practice.

 The following code specifies the `path` (where to upload files from) inline.
 If you [cloned the tutorials folder](quickstart-create-resources.md#learn-from-sample-notebooks), then run the following code as-is.
-Otherwise, [download the files and metadata for the model to deploy](https://azuremlexampledata.blob.core.windows.net/datasets/credit_defaults_model.zip) and unzip the files.
-Update the path to the location of the unzipped files on your local computer.
+Otherwise, download the files and metadata for the model from the [credit_defaults_model folder](https://github.com/Azure/azureml-examples/tree/main/tutorials/get-started-notebooks/deploy/credit_defaults_model).
+Save the files you downloaded into a local version of the *credit_defaults_model* folder on your computer and update the path in the following code to the location of the downloaded files.

 The SDK automatically uploads the files and registers the model.